Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Introduction

-In {diversity-aware clustering}, we are given a set of data points in a metric~space, a collection of potentially intersecting groups of data points, a specified lower-bound indicating the minimum number of points to select from each group, and the desired number of cluster centers to be chosen.
-The task is to find a subset of data points of desired size that fulfills the lower-bound criterion for each group while simultaneously minimizing a clustering objective.
-This paper focuses on three common clustering objectives: \emph{$k$-median}, \emph{$k$-means}, and \emph{$k$-supplier}.
-The $k$-median objective seeks to minimize the sum of distances between data points and their closest cluster center.
-Similarly, the $k$-means objective aims to minimize the sum of squared distances between data points and their closest cluster center.
-Finally, the $k$-supplier objective minimizes the maximum distance between the data points and their closest cluster center.
-Building upon these clustering objectives, we define diversity-aware $k$-median, diversity-aware $k$-means, and diversity-aware $k$-supplier problems, respectively.
+More formally, in diversity-aware clustering we are given a set of data points in a metric space, a collection of potentially intersecting groups of data points, a specified lower and upper bound indicating the minimum and the maximum number of points that can be selected as cluster centers from each group, and the desired number of cluster centers to be chosen.
+The task is to find a subset of data points of the desired size, ensuring that the number of points chosen from each group falls within the specified lower and upper bounds, while minimizing the clustering objective.
+We focus on three common clustering objectives: \emph{$k$-median}, \emph{$k$-means}, and \emph{$k$-supplier}.
+The $k$-median ($k$-means) objective seeks to minimize the sum of (squared) distances between data points and their closest cluster center.
+The $k$-supplier objective minimizes the maximum distance between the data points and their closest cluster center.\footnote{In relevant literature, the data points are categorized as clients or facilities, and the two sets may overlap.
+A distinction is made between the $k$-center and the $k$-supplier problem based on the selection of cluster centers.
+In the $k$-center problem, all data points are considered potential facilities, and consequently, are eligible to be chosen as cluster centers, whereas in the $k$-supplier problem, only a subset of data points are considered as facilities~\cite{hochbaum1986unified}.} Building upon these clustering objectives, we define diversity-aware $k$-median, diversity-aware $k$-means, and diversity-aware $k$-supplier problems, respectively.
 For a precise formulation of the problems, see Section~\ref{sec:problem-definition}.

-In relevant literature, the data points are distinguished as {\em clients} and {\em facilities}, which may or may not be disjoint, and the cluster centers must be chosen exclusively from facilities.
-Guided by this notion, a distinction is made between \emph{$k$-center} and \emph{$k$-supplier}.
-In the former, all data points are considered potential facilities, and consequently, are eligible to be chosen as cluster centers, whereas in the latter, only a subset of data points are considered as facilities~\cite{hochbaum1986unified}.